-1When the queen of Sheba heard of the fame of Solomon, she came to prove Solomon with hard questions at Jerusalem, with a very great train and camels that carried spices and gold in abundance, and precious stones; and when she had come to Solomon, she talked with him of all that was in her heart.
+1When the Queen of Sheba heard of the fame of Solomon, she came into Jerusalem to test Solomon with difficult questions.
+She came with a very large entourage, and with camels carrying spices and gold in abundance, and precious stones.
+And when she came to Solomon, she spoke with him about everything that was on her heart.

-2Solomon told her all her questions, and there was not anything hidden from Solomon that he didn’t tell her.
+2Solomon told her the answer to all her questions; there was not anything hidden from Solomon that he did not tell her.

-4and the food of his table, and the sitting of his servants and the attendance of his ministers, and their clothing, his cup bearers also and their clothing, and his ascent by which he went up to the house of Yahweh, there was no more spirit in her.
+4and the food of his table, and the seating of his servants, and the attendance of his waiters and their clothing, and his cupbearers and their clothing, and his burnt offering that he offered up at the house of Yahweh, she was left breathless.

-5She said to the king, “It was a true report that I heard in my own land of your acts and of your wisdom.
+5And she said to the king, “It is a true report that I heard in my own land of your words and of your wisdom.

-6However I didn’t believe their words until I came and my eyes had seen it; and behold, the half of the greatness of your wisdom was not told me; you exceed the fame that I heard.
+6But I did not believe their words until I came and my eyes had seen it.
+But behold, half of the greatness of your wisdom was not told to me; you have exceeded the report that I heard.

 7Happy are your men and happy are these your servants who stand continually before you and hear your wisdom.